-Recommendation 7.1: The Board should establish a committee or committees to oversee risk, each of which:

-- · has at least three members;

-- · consists of a majority of independent directors; and

-- is chaired by an independent director.

-- the charter of the committee;

-- the members of the committee; and

-- as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances at those meetings.
+- (a) establish a committee or committees to oversee risk, each of which: - (1) has at least three members, the majority of whom are independent directors; and - (2) is chaired by an independent director. and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances at those meetings or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the company's risk management framework.